 Sometimes, escrow agents handle settlements.
 Rather than you and the lender meeting to sign all of the documents and transfer money, the agent works with you and the lender separately to ensure that everything is done properly.
 Once again, a fee is required for this service.

-Loan Origination Fee.
-A lender will charge a fee for the cost of processing the loan, usually calculated as percentage of the loan amount.
+A lender will charge a fee for the cost of processing the loan, usually calculated as a percentage of the loan amount.

-Loan Discount (Points).
 The largest of your settlement cost may be the “points” lenders require to make the yield on your loan more profitable.
 A point is one percent on your loan amount.
 If you are borrowing $50,000, one point equals $500.
-Points are tax deductible if they are paid separately and not deducted from the loan amount.
+Points are tax-deductible if they are paid separately and not deducted from the loan amount.
 For VA loans, you can be charged a maximum of one point, but the number of points can be higher for FHA and conventional loans.

-Recording Fee.
-Because the title is changing hands, the transaction must be recorded with your city, county, or other appropriate branch of government.
+Because the title is changing hands, the transaction must be recorded with your city, county, or another appropriate branch of government.
 The fee covers administrative costs.